dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Continued with the client side of graphql in howtographql.com.

 **Thoughts**: Also had whole day mulesoft training session in office and learned a lot of things... :) so happy <3

+### Day 44: May-26-18 Saturday
+**Today's Progress**: Had a full day training on mulesoft at office.
+Reviewed the mockups of journal with ganesh.

+**Thoughts**: Spent some time on reading about apollo-client apart from howtographql.